tshenoy19/Darey.io-DevOps-projects/project11.md

 ```
 ls /var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/
 ```
-The build failed many times.
+###### The build failed many times.
 After trying many different configuration changes, I was finally able to get the build to be successful by changing the branch specifier to */main instead of */master.
 Another change was that I had to update the Jenkins URL address with the new public IP address of the server as I had restarted the server since last time.
+Assigning an Elastic IP address to the Jenkins server would also fix this issue.

 ![Screen Shot 2021-06-04 at 10 40 38 AM](https://user-images.githubusercontent.com/44268796/120819250-612f1400-c521-11eb-89ee-81ea4e991837.png)